zhaizhonghao/certificate-management-system/certificateManagement/README.md

 # Certificate Management

-This package is used to initial the root CA and issue a certificate for a client.
+This package is used to initial the root CA and issue a certificate for a client based on the CSR.

+In the future, we plan to add the automatic certificate revocation and certificate modification capabilities.